xgill15x/353-Project/README.md

 ## Order of Execution

-**Note:** Sample files were not included because our datasets are not extremely large.
-As a result, the following python analysis/predictor files do not require input/output arguments, as they inherently operate on the complete datasets.
+**Note:** Running the preprocessing scripts (steps 1 and 2) are crucial for the rest of the programs to run

 1. `python3 preprocessing_data.py`
 2. `python3 preprocessing_fighter_details.py`